 The queries in the experiments are generated from the human-made queries openly available on Wikidata: Wikidata queries in April 2016 We extract the BGPs of those queries and transform the vocabulary of the queries to the direct-statement vocabulary.
 Depending on the cases, there are three sets of queries which differ only in queries that we remove due to cross-product joins wrt. the respective cases:

-From these queries, the experiment program will generate the corresponding queries with negation, depending on the cases, which we will later check for their soundness.
+From these queries, the experiment program will generate on the fly the corresponding queries with negation, depending on the cases, which we will later check for their soundness.

-The statements are generated on the fly by the experiment program based on the queries.
+The completeness statements (and completeness templates) are generated on the fly by the experiment program based on the queries.

 To run the program, the folder of the TDB files (‘tdb-PREPROCESSED-wikidata-simple-statements-20160201’) must be put together in the folder of the JAR file.
 The command scheme is as follows: